How to Free a Stuck Brake Caliper Piston in These Easy Steps

 It might occur to you that buying a used caliper might be a viable choice, but we would beg to differ.
 A junkyard caliper might be even more corroded than the one you have, and it may be a complete waste of your cash, so refrain from making such decisions.

 Ultimately, it comes down to the weight of your wallet.
-If you have the spare money to get yourself a shiny new caliper, then you should opt for that without any hesitation.
+If you have the spare money to get a shiny new caliper, you should opt for that without any hesitation.
 But that’s not the case for the majority of us, so rebuilding can be a right choice that will give you similar results.

 How to Prevent This from Happening in the Future?